 But there was good news- all that binary data was sent to printer without any problems.
 So, printing in Windows 10 was the windows drivers problem, not AVR device.

-Thanks to all gods (and older ones), but there is old school command prompt (shell) in linux.
+Thanks to all gods (and the older ones), but there is old school command prompt (shell) in linux.
 And only few lines of commands and that dark text appeared on paper with 50+ years old teletype printer.

 All source code is free and available for download: